omgnetwork/ewallet/docs/guides/README.md

 # Guides

 Take a deeper dive into the eWallet.
-Here are some resources to learn more about how the eWallet works.
+Learn more about how to use the eWallet Server to its full potential.

 - [Usage](/docs/guides/usage.md): Start integrating your eWallet server to your application
 - [API Responsibilities](/docs/guides/api_responsibilities.md): Learn what responsibilities are taken care by the eWallet and what could be built on top of it.